ContentMine/workshop-resources/software-tutorials/getpapers/getpapers_tutorial.md

 ```

 This is the beginning of the [ctree](../ctree/ctree-overview.md)-structure, which is the main data structure of the ContentMine pipeline, and any further operations are going to be centered around the ctree.

+### Complex queries for EPMC

+Important to demonstrate EPMC filters fairly extensively, to build confidence e.g. JOURNAL:”PNAS” , FIRST_PDATE:[YYYY-MM-DD TO YYYY-MM-DD]
+permitted boolean operators etc…
+‘dinosaurs’ turns out to be a nice query that gives a reasonably low number of results across IEEE, arXiv and EPMC (I think).
+Fun to read how the string ‘dinosaurs’ is used in IEEE papers!

 ## What can go wrong, how do I solve problems?